What is community-engaged learning?

-Community-Engaged learning is a teaching method that combines community service with academic instruction, focusing on critical, reflective thinking and civic responsibility.
+Community-engaged learning is a teaching method that combines community service with academic instruction, focusing on critical, reflective thinking and civic responsibility.
 The Center for Civic Engagement (CCE) supports the development and mission of community-engaged learning across the Binghamton University campus.
-Service-learning programs involve students in organized community service that addresses local needs, while developing their academic skills, sense of civic responsibility and commitment to the community (Definition has been adapted from Campus Compact).
+Community-engaged learning programs involve students in organized community service that addresses local needs, while developing their academic skills, sense of civic responsibility and commitment to the community (Definition has been adapted from Campus Compact).

 A community-engaged course: